mehdi-ahmed/cropdesign-assignment/README.md

 Prerequisites:
--Maven 3.
+  - Maven 3.
--JDK 6 or greater.
+  - JDK 6 or greater.

 How To run the cropdesign-assignment Tool :